Examples and counterexamples in Ehrhart theory: Miscellany

 \subsubsection{$\mathcal{Y}$-generalized permutohedra}

 A $\mathcal{Y}$-generalized permutohedron is a lattice polytope which arises as a Minkowski sum of dilations of standard simplices.
 Not all generalized permutohedra are of this form.
 This family is essentially disjoint from the class of matroids.
 Postnikov showed in \cite{postnikov} that all these polytopes are Ehrhart positive.
 Higashitani and Ohsugi proved in \cite{higashitani-ohsugi} that they possess regular unimodular triangulations.
+Furthermore, Backman and Santos (personal communication) proved that these polytopes have quadratic triangulations.
 Up to possibly a unimodular equivalence, many well-studied families of polytopes fall into this class, for example nestohedra, graph associahedra \cite{postnikov}, fertilitopes \cite{defant}, partial permutohedra $\mathscr{P}(m,n)$ for $n\geq m-1$ \cite{partial-permutohedra}, and Pitman-Stanley polytopes \cite{pitman-stanley}.